sampreet-chawla/GA-unit4-ruby-intro-to-ruby/ARRAYS_HASH.md

 ## Ruby Symbols

 A [Symbol](http://ruby-doc.org/core-2.5.0/Symbol.html) is a sequence of characters that is stored, at most, once in any instance of the Ruby interpreter.
+JavaScript also introduced `Symbols` in ES6.

 In Ruby, strings are compared a character at a time, but symbols are compared by `object_id`.
 This makes comparing symbols fast and therefore much more